hollowstrawberry/holo-cogs/README.md

 ## 🎶 audioplayer

 Live audio player, updates every 10 seconds, or when the song changes or you press a button.
-Stays at the bottom of the designated chat.
+Stays at the bottom of the designated chat for as long as there is audio playing.

 ⚠️ Discord doesn't like when things update periodically without human input, even when it follows ratelimits, so use this at your own risk.